246: Managing the Restorative/Periodontal Interface and Advanced Functional Occlusion

 Understanding the biologic principles involved in developing a functional occlusion is vital to achieving predictable long-term restorative success.
 Traditionally, occlusion courses have centered on condylar position, muscle tension and gnathologic concepts such as canine guidance and mutual protection.
 The interpretations of these different schools of occlusion can be challenging to navigate.

 Dr. Kois brings clarity to the similarities and the differences between the various occlusal philosophies while expanding on the concepts introduced in 153 Functional Occlusion, including TMJ disorders and their management.
-He presents evidenced-based studies which redefine the options available for occlusal treatment.
+He presents evidence-based studies which redefine the options available for occlusal treatment.

 The new paradigms presented in 303 Advanced Functional Occlusion will empower you to treat your patient’s restorative needs predictably and successfully and enable you to assess TMJ health and know the boundaries of your treatment options.